mciocchi/atomic_d6/README.md

 ## Flashbacks:

+GMs may give out Flashbacks to players that they may use later.

-At any time, characters may choose to spend a Story Point in order to remember a scene that happened in the past.
+At any time, characters may choose to spend a Flashback in order to remember a scene that happened in the past.
 They might remember that they packed certain equipment or planned ahead for a specific contingency that they're facing.

 Flashbacks are still full scenes.
 Characters must roll for any feats that they attempt and deduct gold for any equipment they remember purchasing.